hongjunyan/Factorization_machine/README.md

 # Factorization Machine Jupyter Tutorial
-Use Pytorch to implement FM, DeepFM and FFM for recommended movies
+Use Pytorch to implement FM, DeepFM and FFM for movie recommendation

 ### Environment
 pytorch: 1.4.0, CUDA version:10.1